Higher-order approximation for uncertainty quantification in time series analysis: Numerical Studies

-To make the construction of confidence regions based on higher-order approximations of the empirical process feasible for practical purposes, we need to consider the case where the Hurst parameter is unknown.
+To make the construction of confidence intervals based on higher-order approximations of the empirical process feasible for practical purposes, we need to consider the case where the Hurst parameter is unknown.
 As discussed in Section \ref{se:estimation}, we base estimation of the Hurst parameter on the so-called $R/S$-method.
-In this section, we focus on studying confidence intervals for the median since the consideration of different Hurst parameters illustrates how an estimated Hurst parameter changes the empirical coverage rates and lengths; see Figure \ref{fig:median_estimated}.
+In this section, we focus on studying confidence intervals for the median.
+As done in Figure \ref{fig:median_m=200}, the median was considered for a range of different Hurst parameters.
+We therefore use the median to illustrate how an estimated Hurst parameter changes the empirical coverage rates and lengths; see Figure \ref{fig:median_estimated}.

-Next, we compare the numerical results based on estimation of the Hurst parameter (Figure \ref{fig:median_estimated}) with the numerical results that are based on the assumption that the Hurst parameter is known (Figures \ref{fig:median_m=200} and \ref{fig:median_m=1000}).
+Next, we compare the numerical results based on estimation of the Hurst parameter (Figure \ref{fig:median_estimated}) with the numerical results that are based on the assumption that the Hurst parameter is known (Figure \ref{fig:median_m=200}).
 It is notable that the lengths of confidence intervals resulting from approximation of the empirical process by its asymptotic distribution tend to be shorter when the Hurst parameter is estimated while their coverage rate is lower.
 Although the coverage rate of confidence intervals that are based on higher-order approximations of the empirical process and estimation of the Hurst parameter declines for Hurst parameters larger than $0.9$, this effect is not as pronounced as for the simulations that assumed knowledge of the Hurst parameter.
-The reason for this lies in the fact that $R/S$ estimation tends to underestimate the Hurst parameter and that the higher the value of the Hurst parameter, the bigger the estimation bias; see \cite{taqqu1995estimators}.
+We attribute this phenomenon to the fact that $R/S$ estimation tends to underestimate the Hurst parameter and that the higher the value of the Hurst parameter, the bigger the estimation bias; see \cite{taqqu1995estimators}.
+An underestimation of the Hurst parameter results in a smaller number of lower-order terms entering the approximation of confidence intervals.
+We conjecture that basing the approximation of confidence intervals on a lower number of summands than suggested by our theory for long-range dependent time series compensates for very strong dependence in time series not being reflected in the finite-sample behavior of time series with relatively low sample size.
+We call this phenomenon \enquote{benign underestimation of long-range dependence}.
+Our conjecture is supported by the fact that an increasing number of observations results in a drop of coverage rate based on the estimated Hurst parameter; see Figure 7.